jmf-mas/cervical-cancer-detection/README.md

 Next steps:
 - Need to fix the following error during training: `ValueError: Negative dimension size caused by subtracting X from Y for...`
 - Cervical cancer images annotations
 - Replacement of default data set (Pascal VOC) by the cervical images.
+This should be straightforward, given that annotations are well done.
 - Predictions on new images.
 This will require classification task as in [the benchmark paper](https://academic.oup.com/jnci/article/111/9/923/5272614).